 Pont du Chailly – Belmont Sur Lausanne – and back

 We live around this neighborhood so it’s an obvious running path choice, but we’ve crossed paths with several other Lausanne runners from different areas on this route as well.
 Start around Pont du Chailly and make your way on the sidewalk toward the Bois de la Chenaulaz along Boulevard de la Foret.
-It’s a gorgeous run (especially in the autumn when the leaves are showing off) with a steady climb toward Belmont-Sur-Lausanne.
+It’s a gorgeous run (especially in the spring when the flowers are in bloom & autumn when the leaves are showing off) with a steady climb toward Belmont-Sur-Lausanne.
 And once you’re at the top, you can drink in the view as your reward before you turn around and make your way back down.

 Tour de Haldimand – St. Sulpice (Parc du Pélican) and back